 Furthermore, there are various species of deer and antelope living in Vū Quang.
 Unlike the two famous bovines, these animals do not have a worldwide recognized name, mostly due to being recently discovered.
 A few of the locally named species, which are all deer-like in appearance, are the Quang Khem, Mangden, and Linh Du’o’ng.
 Visitors may also catch a glimpse of several fish species, slow loris, or the warty pig.

-Covered by mostly forest, Vū Quang National Park is also a sanctuary for plants.
+Covered by mostly forests, Vū Quang National Park is also a sanctuary for plants.
 Home to so many species that there is no documented list of everything within the park, it’s safe to assume that there could be hundreds of variations.
 New plants may still be undiscovered, or like some of the animal species, be waiting for a scientific description.

 The roads leading to Vū Quang are not always in the best condition and during the rainy season, they may be flooded.
 While driving to Vū Quang is an option, the safest way to get to the park would be to arrange for a private transfer.
 Tour groups can provide transportation if you pay for one of their day or multi-day tours.